Wellbeing - What is it all about?

 © YMR Coaching & Development

-Yvonne is qualified in Coaching and Cognitive Behavioural Therapy (CBT) and believes in continual personal development.
+Yvonne has qualifications in Coaching, Positive Psychology and Cognitive Behavioural Therapy (CBT) and believes in continual personal development.
 She is currently based in the UK and also has life and work experience in Ireland, New Zealand and Australia.
 She helps with mindset wellbeing and change which includes significant relocations.
 She is contactable for client availability, public speaking events and media enquiries here: https://www.ymrcoaching.com/helpful-links